Timothée Chalamet’s West End debut 4000 Miles has been cancelled

-A message from Chalamet, Atkins and the Old Vic’s artistic director, Matthew Warchus, was emailed to ticket bookers on Thursday morning.
-“Despite an enormous amount of effort from all involved, we have now sadly and reluctantly concluded that we are unable to reschedule the show at a time possible for everyone involved,” it stated.
+“Despite an enormous amount of effort from all involved, we have now sadly and reluctantly concluded that we are unable to reschedule the show at a time possible for everyone involved,” a joint statement sent to ticket holders, signed off by director Matthew Warchus, Eileen Atkins and Timothée Chalamet, said.